Anas-95/logs_analysis/README.md

 add the VIEWs and prior to running the program.
 You can set up the database by using this command:
 `psql news -f newsdata.sql`

-Then add the views to the database by processing the create_views file:
+Then add the views to the database by running the create_views.sql file:
 `psql news -f newsdata.sql`

     CREATE VIEW most_viewed_articles AS